axiomhq/hyperloglog/README.md

 # hlltc
 ## TL;DR
-An improved version of [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog) for the count-distinct problem, approximating the number of distinct elements in a multiset.
+An improved version of [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog) for the count-distinct problem, approximating the number of distinct elements in a multiset, based on [“Better with fewer bits: Improving the performance of cardinality estimation of large data streams - Qingjun Xiao, You Zhou, Shigang Chen”](http://cse.seu.edu.cn/PersonalPage/csqjxiao/csqjxiao_files/papers/INFOCOM17.pdf).

 ## Long Version
 hlltc is an implementation of HyperLogLog-TailCut cardinality estimation algorithm in go.